skaji/mi6/README.md

   * How can I manage depends, build-depends, test-depends?

-    Write them to META.info directly :)
+    Write them to META6.json directly :)

   * Where is Changes file?

     TODO

-  * Where is the spec of META.info or META6.json?
+  * Where is the spec of META6.json or META.info?

     Maybe https://github.com/perl6/ecosystem/blob/master/spec.pod or http://design.perl6.org/S22.html